chadpierce/hackthebox/lame/lame-writeup.md

 ## FTP Red Herring?
 Or bad hacker?

 The first thing I did was check out the ftp server.
 I was able to log in anonymously and noticed the server was vsFTPd v2.3.4.
 I recognized this as a pretty cool possible vulnerability and think I may have actually used it for a CTF challenge I built a few years back.
-Here is the background:
+Here is the background on the exploit:

 > This module exploits a malicious backdoor that was added to the VSFTPD download archive.
 This backdoor was introduced into the vsftpd-2.3.4.tar.gz archive between June 30th 2011 and July 1st 2011 according to the most recent information available.
 This backdoor was removed on July 3rd 2011.

+This was not a security hole in vsFTPd itself.
+A hacker compromised the download site and uploaded their own code that included a backdoor.
+So if the software was downloaded and installed during that time frame, the backdoor was there.

 I then kicked off Metasploit (msfconsole) and searched for vsftpd: